johnwbyrd/yalje/docs/architecture.md

       ↓
    Exporters
       ↓
-Single YAML File
+Single File (YAML/JSON/XML)
 ```

 ## Key Design Decisions

-### Single YAML File Export
+### Single File Export

-All data is exported to a single YAML file containing:
+All data is exported to a single file in YAML, JSON, or XML format containing:
 - Export metadata
 - Usermap (comment author mappings)
 - All posts
 - All comments
 - All inbox messages

 **Rationale**: Simplicity.
 One file to manage, easy to version control, easy to process.
+Multiple format options allow users to choose what works best for their workflow.

 ### Pydantic Models